mirzarad/Memories/README.md

 # Memories

 🧠 A MERN Full Stack social media site that allows you to upload posts of pictures of your memories.

+Observer the .env.example file:

+### Make sure to add a port number and your own respective mongodb connection url.

 Release timeline: <br />
 V1.0 - Basic CRUD Demo Version <br />